From Star Trek: Theurgy Wiki

 After she defected to the USS Theurgy, as of the battle at Starbase 84, she was the designated pilot for the USS Allegiant, the Theurgy's auxiliary scoutship and Captain's yacht, but as of the first encounter with the Savi, she had been promoted to Ensign and Asst.
 Chief CONN Officer on the Theurgy.

 Jaya seemed to wear a smirk 24/7.
-She was also fond of frowns, grimaces and looks of boredom or disgust.
+She was also fond of frowns, pouts, grimaces and looks of boredom or disgust.
 When she did truly smile, however, it could light up a room.
+Jaya has a terrible poker face, but she knows how to use her expressive face to her advantage in competitions and real life.
 She was a little taller than average height and at first glance, didn't look as heavy as she was because most of her weight was in muscle.
 She had full, firm C-cup breasts and a nice round ass.
 Her tummy wasn't flat, but not flabby either.
+She was fit, but she didn't obsess over every calorie or stomach crunch.
 Her hair was dark auburn and fell anywhere from her shoulders to her middle back, depending on how long she let it grow.
-She usually wore it up in a ponytail or bun.
+She usually wore it up in a ponytail or bun on duty.
 Her eyes were a lighter shade of the same color of brown.
 She felt most like herself when she was lounging about her quarters, alone, in comfy clothes.
 To that end, she often wore sweatpants or pajama pants and a t-shirt or tank top when she was in her room.